The 10 Best Dog Ramps Australia: Tested & Evaluated 2023

 The PaWz Portable Step Pet Ramp being tested by our independent expert team.

-What we liked about this ramp is that it’s very lightweight and super easy to set up, you can technically do it in one move.
-The ramp folds in half and all you need to do is open it up and place it where you need it.
+What I liked most about this ramp is that it’s very lightweight and super easy to set up, you can technically do it in one move.
+The ramp folds in half, which sets it apart from our tri-fold option in the number one spot.
+It's also simple to use; all you need to do is open it up and place it where you need it.
 If you use the ramp often for quick drives with your dog, this could be a great solution.

-The ramp can be extended anywhere from 119 cm to 220 cm.
+The ramp can be extended anywhere from 119 cm to 220 cm, making it longer than our first choice.
 It’s perfect for reaching just about anything - whether it’s furniture or cars.
 You can also use it to help your canine companion get on a boat.
 It’s 50 cm wide, so there’s no need to worry about your dog falling into the water.

 The PetSafe Happy Ride Extra Long Telescoping Dog Ramp being tested by our independent expert team.